MathBatistela/unionTuringMachine/README.md

 # unionTuringMachine
-This code takes as parameter two turing machines, and returns a third which represents the union
+This code takes as parameter two turing machines, and returns a third which represents the union.

+# Run
+python3 union.py turing_machine1.txt turing_machine2.txt